VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 If you don’t want to spend 38 minutes, read at least a brief explanation from this section.

 #### Step 1
-Build a commutative flow diagram to predict the due date.
+Build a commutative flow diagram to predict the release date.
-The X-axis is time, Y-axis is stories count.
+The X-axis is time, the Y-axis is stories count.
 Every day put two points: created and closed stories count.

 {% include image.html src="story-counting-diagram-explanation" alt="commutative flow diagram of created and closed stories" %}